When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 If you accept vouchers or refund credit notes (RCNs) as compensation, you can’t claim for cash from your insurer as well, as this would be a double claim.

 Legally, you should be able to reject vouchers and get cash refunds instead, but many holiday firms have ignored this rule.

 Your insurer will likely advise you to pursue this legal right if you’re in this situation.
 The ABI told us: ‘Where travel operators have a legal obligation to refund customers, insurers expect them to honour that legal agreement.
 Insurance cancellation cover kicks in when no other safety net is available.’

 After campaigning from Which?, the government confirmed that RCNs will be covered by the travel industry’s Atol scheme.
 This means if you accept an RCN and your holiday provider goes bust, your money will be protected.

 If you’re not offered a cash refund by your travel operator, and you don’t want to accept an RCN, Which? believes banks should refund customers under Section 75 of the Consumer Credit Act 1974, for purchases by credit card of more than £100, or through the chargeback scheme for other purchases.

 Banks don’t always accept these claims, but card issuer Mastercard has confirmed that chargeback is valid in these cases.

 This story was originally published on 25 February 2020 and has been updated since then.
-The latest update was to reflect changes in FCDO advice and was published on 26 November 2021.
+The latest update was to reflect the changing rules and was published on 13 January 2022.
 Additional reporting by Dean Sobers.